fernandr/mcp-postman/README.md

 - Download ZIP
 - Unzip ZIP

-# Build tool server
+# Build MCP server

 In src:

     npm install

-# Run tool server
+# Run MCP server

     node mcpServer.js

 # Add API key

-The tool server requires an API key to access the underlying API.
+The MCP server requires an API key to access the underlying API.

-- In this example, we use the OpenWheather API
+- In this example, we use the OpenWeather API

-In OpenWheather:
+In OpenWeather:

-- Create account or sign-in
+- Create an account or sign-in
-- Copy API key
+- Copy the API key
 - https://openweathermap.org/api

-In src/.env:

-- Paste API key (OPENWEATHERMAP_API_KEY)
+In src/.env (not checked in):

+- OPENWEATHERMAP_API_KEY=your_copied_key

 Restart server:

     node mcpServer.js

-# Add MCP server
+# Add MCP server to LLM orchestrator

-The tool server is added (wrapped) as MCP server into an LLM orchestrator.

-- In this example, we use Cursor (for testing purposes)
+In this example, we use Cursor as orchestrator (for testing purposes)

-In Cursor > cursor settings > MCP tools > New MCP Server.
+- In Cursor > cursor settings > MCP tools > New MCP Server.

-Add args: "your-dir/mcpServer.js".
+- Add args: "your-dir/mcpServer.js".
 - your-dir = where you unzipped the mcpServer

 Observe a green dot, indicating that the "tools" (i.e. the wrapped APIs) in the MCP-server are enabled.